United States presidential eligibility legislation: 2009 proposed federal legislation

-In March 2009, Representative Bill Posey, a newly elected Republican from Florida's 15th congressional district, introduced a bill, H.R.
-1503, in the U.S. House of Representatives.
-Had this bill been enacted into law, it would have amended the Federal Election Campaign Act of 1971 to require candidates for the Presidency "to include with the [campaign] committee's statement of organization a copy of the candidate's birth certificate" plus supporting documentation.
-H.R.
-1503 was never voted upon by either house of Congress and died when the 111th Congress adjourned at the end of 2010.
+In March 2009, Bill Posey introduced legislation, H.R.
+1503, in the U.S. House of Representatives to amend the Federal Election Campaign Act of 1971.
+The amendment would have required candidates for the Presidency "to include with the [campaign] committee's statement of organization a copy of the candidate's birth certificate" plus other supporting documentation.
+Posey's bill never received a vote by the full House of Representatives, and died when the 111th Congress adjourned at the end of 2010.

-Proposed state presidential eligibility legislation post–2008
+Proposed state presidential eligibility legislation 2008–2016

 During the 2008 presidential election campaign, there was some controversy generated by conspiracy theorists who claimed that (eventual election winner) Obama was not a natural-born U.S. citizen, as mandated by the Constitution, and thus was ineligible to be President of the United States.
 This prompted several state legislatures to consider, in the aftermath of the election, legislation aimed at requiring future presidential candidates to show proof of presidential eligibility before being granted ballot access in their state.